These Same Skies

-These Same Skies is 27th live album by Australian worship group Hillsong Worship.
-The album was released on November 5, 2021, by Hillsong Music and Capitol CMG.
+These Same Skies is the 27th live album by Australian worship group Hillsong Worship.
+The album was released on 5 November 2021 by Hillsong Music and Capitol CMG.
 The album features appearances by Benjamin Hastings, Mi-kaisha Rose, Reuben Morgan, Brooke Ligertwood, Aodhan King, and Saye Pratt.
 Production was handled by Brooke Ligertwood and Michael Guy Chislett.

 These Same Skies was preceded by the release of "Hope of the Ages" as the lead single from the album, with "Never Walk Alone" and "That's The Power" being released as promotional singles.

 These Same Skies debuted at number fifteen on Billboard's Top Christian Albums Chart in the United States, as well as the Official Charts' Official Christian & Gospel Albums Chart in the United Kingdom.